OffchainLabs/bold-validator-starter-kit/README.md

 ```

 ## Step 4: Fund your validator
-Next, fund your validator with the stake token needed on Sepolia (the stake token is set to Sepolia ETH by default).
+Next, fund your validator with the stake token needed on Sepolia (the stake token is an ERC20).
 If you are running a node on your localhost, make sure your `SEPOLIA_ENDPOINT` environment variable is set to: `http://host.docker.internal:<PORT>` where <PORT> is the port where its http server is running.
 By default, this is 8545.
 ```
 ./mint_stake_token.sh --private-key $PRIVATE_KEY --eth-rpc-endpoint $SEPOLIA_ENDPOINT
 ```

-By running this command, the validator will be granted approval to spend the Sepolia ETH from the account controlled by the private key you provided.
+By running this command, the ERC20 staking token will be minted using the Sepolia ETH.
 This will allow the validator to stake on assertions and open challenges to assertions it observes (and disagrees with).

 Note: You may use the same private key to fund the honest and evil validator.
 However, if you plan to run 2 validators simultaneously, it is recommended that you use 2 different private keys.